Biden administration rushes to accommodate border surge, with few signs of plans to contain it

 Republican leaders have accused Biden of triggering a crisis at the border, and they often highlight how the new president’s tone and tactics are less stern than those of the Obama administration.
 They have also seized on the border surge as a wedge issue for the 2022 midterm elections.

 Biden and his top officials have publicly urged migrants not to make the journey north, but the message appears to be having little impact.
-The numbers of apprehensions at the border are approaching levels that overwhelmed Border Patrol agents and facilities with a record influx of families and children during fiscal 2019, when the authorities took nearly one million crossers into custody.
+Apprehensions at the border are approaching the levels that overwhelmed Border Patrol agents and facilities with a record influx of families and children during fiscal year 2019, when the authorities took nearly one million crossers into custody.

 The difference between that crisis and the current influx is the Trump administration had teams of attorneys, border officials and senior White House aides, including Stephen Miller, planning enforcement strategies to shut the border to asylum seekers and, in some cases, escalate the suffering of the migrants with harsh measures.